About Mike Rogers

 In 1994, Mike was elected to the Alabama House of Representatives.
 Four years later, he was elected to become House Minority Leader.

-Today, Mike serves as Chairman of the House Armed Services Strategic Forces subcommittee and is a senior member of the Agriculture and Homeland Security Committees.
+Mike currently serves as a ranking member of the House Armed Services Committee, and he served as ranking member of the Committee on Homeland Security in the 116th Congress.

 Bio Quick Facts: